kyma-project/kyma/docs/service-catalog/docs/01-01-service-catalog.md

 - Bind the services to the applications through Secrets.

 Service Catalog in Kyma is based on Service Catalog provided by [Kubernetes](https://github.com/kubernetes-incubator/service-catalog).
-Kyma also supports an experimental feature of ServiceCatalog where you can run it without api-server and etcd.
+Kyma supports an experimental feature of ServiceCatalog where you can run it without api-server and etcd.
 You can read more about that [here](#experimental-features)